cloudsolver/aws-ccp/README.md

 3. [YouTube freeCodeCamp](https://www.youtube.com/watch?v=SOTamWNgDKc) freeCodeCamp video is good to review to ensure a full understanding of the broader scope.

 ## AWS Cloud Practitioner 2023 Study Notes

+* What is the value of the cloud?
+* What is the AWS shared responsibility model?
+* What are AWS security best practices?
+* How does AWS Cloud model costs?
+* What are the economics of the cloud?
+* What are AWS billing practices?
+* What are the core AWS services offered?
+* What are the compute options offered by AWS ?
+* What are the network options offered by AWS?
+* What are the database technologies offered by AWS?
+* What are the various storage options on AWS?
+* What are the common use-cases that AWS can support?

+_Out of scope_ Business Applications, design, code, implementation, troubleshooting, migration, load testing etc.